wlevine/wlevine.github.io/_posts/2016-11-29-producing-interlinear-translations-for-foreign-language-learners.markdown

 ### Solution 2: Aligning a human-translated text using machine translation

 What if you're interested in reading something other than the Bible?

-If you have a source text in one language and a translation of that text in another, you can't simply make an interlinear text by aligning the two texts sentence-by-sentence.
+If you have
+a source text in one language and a translation of that text in another, you can't simply make an interlinear text by aligning the two texts sentence-by-sentence.
 This is because a single sentence in the source may get split up into multiple sentences in the translation or vice versa.
-We would like to have an automated procedure for correlate sentences, taking into a account that in general this can be a many-to-many correspondence.
-This is called parallel-text alignment and a standard algorithm for doing it is the [Gale-Church algorithm](https://en.wikipedia.org/wiki/Gale%E2%80%93Church_alignment_algorithm).
+We would like to have an automated procedure for correlating sentences, taking into account that in general this can be a many-to-many correspondence.
+This is called parallel-text alignment; a standard algorithm for doing it is the [Gale-Church algorithm](https://en.wikipedia.org/wiki/Gale%E2%80%93Church_alignment_algorithm).
 I chose a different approach, taking advantage of machine translation.
-If a sentence in the human-translated text shares a high number of words with the machine-translated version of a sentence in the source text, we assume that these two sentences are correlated.
+Due to the poor quality of machine translation, we don't just want to use the machine-translated text directly.
+However, if a sentence in the human-translated text shares a high number of words with the machine-translated version of a sentence in the source text, we assume that these two sentences are correlated.
 To account for non one-to-one correspondence, I test several possible alignments